PlasmaHH/vdb/REGISTER.md

 * `fF` show all the float registers and flags.

     ![](img/reg.fF.png)

-    (Note how you have to use `f.` to distinguish it from the "full" shortcut.
 * `xX` shows the known flags registers (like eflags and mxcsr)

     ![](img/reg.xX.png)